kevinbluer/ganache-fork/README.md

 truffle migrate --network source
 ```

-After this it will be worth setting a value to the `storedData` state variable in the contract, so you'll be able to both see it and set it within the forked instance.
+After this it will be worth setting a value to the `storedData` state variable in the contract, so you'll be able to see it and set it within the forked instance.

 ```
 truffle console --network fork